All Episodes

 It's dreadful to contemplate anyone's life being ruined.

-They all could have and should have known better, in sum.
+They all could have and should have known better, in some.

 Without the UAW, General Motors would not be faced with extinction.

-Instead, it would almost certainly be a vastly larger, far more prosperous company producing more and better cars than ever before at far lower cost of production and prices than it does today, and providing employment to hundreds of thousands more workers than it does today.
+Instead, it would almost certainly be a vastly larger, far more prosperous company producing more and better cars than ever before at far lower costs of production and prices than it does today and providing employment to hundreds of thousands more workers than it does today.

 America's anchorman, Rush Limbaugh, your highly trained broadcast specialist.

-Here at the EIB Southern Command behind the golden EIB microphone of Miami.
+Here at the EIB Southern Command behind the golden EIB microphone to Miami, this is Colin.

 I'm glad you waited, sir.